Five family adventures to have without leaving home

 3. Sail away

-‘Now comes the fun bit: find a bucket – or puddle – and sail your rafts.
+‘Now comes the fun bit,’ Andrew continues.
+‘Find a bucket – or puddle – and sail your rafts.
 Why not make a raft each and see whose floats the best – maybe even give a favourite toy a sailing lesson?’

 4. Explore the world from your window

 ‘Take some time to notice the soap opera panning out around you.
 Is that robin trying to defend its territory against its rival down the block?
-Is that blue tit on the lookout for a mate?
-We’re running #BigGardenBirdWatch from 29-31 January – sign up on the RSPB website now to get involved.
+Is that blue tit on the lookout for a mate?’

 You can also watch the wild in action on the live webcams set up by the UK’s Wildlife Trusts.
 From bats in Essex to barn owls in Dorset and badgers in Cumbria, they offer a fascinating look at the lives of our native animals and birds.